 Live TV Streaming Services: Reviews

-We spent more than 100 hours testing these live TV streaming services.
-This is what we liked and didn’t like with each live streaming service.
+We spent more than a thousand hours testing these live TV streaming services.
+This is what we liked and didn't like with each live streaming service.

 The fuboTV app includes a dedicated screen showing live sporting events, on demand TV shows and movies, and a standard channel guide.

-- Great channel selection for soccer fans (Fox Soccer Plus and beIn).
+- Quality channel selection for soccer fans (Fox Soccer Plus and beIn).

 - Does not include ABC, Disney, or ESPN channels.